toolness/fancy-friday/README.md

-Embedded microgames communicate with their parent metagame entirely through DOM primitives; there is no hard requirement for client-side stylesheets or JS, though such assets can certainly be created for convenience purposes.
+Embedded microgames communicate with their parent metagame entirely through DOM primitives; there is no hard requirement for client-side stylesheets or JS, though such assets can certainly be created for convenience purposes (see the Tinygame API below for an example of this).

 The parent metagame is accessible via [window.parent][].